 There are some soft synth keys throughout the song that Blake uses to accompany the main elements.
 The first one is used during parts of the verse to a create a call-and-response effect.
 You can make this sound by creating a single-oscillator patch utilising a triangle waveform.
 Pull the cutoff down to halfway to filter out the higher frequencies, and raise the modulation wheel to 0.03 to add some subtle organ-style vibrato.
 This is a very soft patch is nice for accompaniment, and is reminiscent of an electric piano.

 The background keys in the bridge use sawtooth waves, so start with the template patch Pro5 2 Osc, this time with the cutoff frequency all the way down at 10 o'clock and resonance pushed up to halfway.
 The resonance emphasises the filter's cutoff point and makes the overall sound noticably mid-ranged, which makes it easy to mix.

-The lead in the bridge comes from the Prophet 08, and you can see it in action in this live video from WHERE.
+The lead in the bridge comes from the Prophet 08, and you can see it in action in this live video from Open'er Festival 2017.
 It's a simple patch that uses slightly detuned sawtooth waveforms.
 Start with Pro5 2 Osc again and lower the fine-tuning of Oscillator B to 5%, which will thin out the sound.
 Lower the cutoff amount to 1 o'clock (350 Hz) and raise envelope amount and keyboard tracking to 9 and 12 o'clock respectively.
 Set the filter envelope with the attack at 11 o'clock (30ms), decay at 2 o'clock and sustain at 9 o'clock to create a subtle plucking effect.